 Discovering God’s Will for Your Life

 The myth of God’s will is that it is a target “out there” and if we don’t get things right, we will end up missing it.
 God’s will isn’t something we find; it finds us…when we say to what’s in front of us.
-Way leads on to way.
-Discovering God’s will includes recognizing all the ways God is inviting us into relationship and shaping our path and becomes an ever-unfolding adventure that becomes more defined with each step of surrender and obedience.
+Discovering God’s will includes recognizing all the ways God is inviting us into relationship.
+Discovering God’s will becomes an ever-unfolding adventure that becomes more defined with each step of surrender and obedience.

 Fight Like a Girl